-I had several dogs come for herding lessons this summer where I realized that the most important thing that I could teach their owners was manners around livestock, other dogs, and other people.
+I had several dogs come for herding lessons over the years where I realized that the most important thing that I could teach their owners was manners around livestock, other dogs, and other people.
 Dogs would leap out of their cars plunging, barking and dragging their owners across the parking lot.
 As we approached our stock to start our lesson their dogs would continue this behavior and at times my injured rotator cuffs were seriously tested.
 Once the dogs were turned loose with the stock the behaviors of course continued and often the dog’s arrousal levels were too high to allow them to think.
 Often we would spend the entire first lesson on walking nicely on a leash.
 Whether you are someone that wants to herd ducks, sheep or cattle, or someone that wants to go to their boarding barn without a cool collected dog that makes a great first impression this class is for you.
 This class is for any breed of dog and at the end of class we will have a little Ranch Dog Manners skills test.

 Prim Agility Foundation’s Class Graduation Video